NVIDIA BlueField Platform Software Troubleshooting Guide

 Steering Dump Tool

-This tool triggers the application to dump its specific data, as well as triggers the hardware to dump the associated hardware data For additional details, refer to mlx_steering_dump.
+The steering dump tool allows the application to dump its specific data and triggers the hardware to dump the associated hardware data.
+For additional details, refer to mlx_steering_dump.

 dpdk-proc-info Application